telrsdk/TelrSDK/README.md

         print("TransRef \(String(describing: response.transRef))")

-        //Mark:- Save card management it save only one card at time.
         //For save the card you need to store tranRef and when you are going to make second trans using thistranRef self.displaySavedCard()